 - If this amount is not reached, it will be postponed to the following month, and they accept bank transfers and PayPal.

-In my experience with them, the average CPM rates are much lower than expected from competitors like Ezoic, Monumetric, NitroPay, etc. Also, try Fatchilli instead of crypto ad networks.
+In my experience with them, the average CPM rates are much lower than competitors like Ezoic, Monumetric, etc. Still, publishers can get control over their ad revenue and optimize their long-term revenue approach.

-But Fatchilli is a Google AdX partner, so if you want to try out an AdX experience with an average-sized site, go for it.
-Still, publishers can get control over their ad revenue and optimize their long-term revenue strategy.
+And try Fatchilli instead of crypto ad networks.
+It is a Google AdX partner, so if you want to try out an AdX experience with an average-sized site, go for it.

 7. SHE Media